Davidg5/Davidg5.github.io/index.md

+# Bike Sharing Data

+### Which start and stop stations are the most popular?

+### What is the average distance traveled?

+### How many riders include bike sharing as a regular part of their commute?

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/Davidg5/Davidg5.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.